 The odds against success are higher than any gyp stack.
 Forty percent of the land that’s left behind after mining is covered by the clay-slurry settling ponds.
 Within five years a crust forms on top of the ponds, but the stuff under the crust remains about as soft as a bowl of chocolate pudding.
-That means the old clay settling areas are too unstable for building or for anything else.
+That means the old clay settling areas are too unstable for building.
 Meanwhile the sand-filled pits drain too fast to hold water—a serious problem for any would-be wetland.

 The industry’s track record for making up for wetlands damage isn’t pretty.
 In 2002, in preparation for a lawsuit in which he was listed as an expert witness, Erwin toured several new wetlands built by IMC-Agrico.
 Erwin found that virtually all the wetlands the company built were deep marshes, with standing water two to four feet deep, instead of the thousands of acres of pine flatwoods that had once existed there.